blurb/blurb.github.io/source/blog/2014-04-23-sorting-ember-arraycontroller.html.markdown

 > Last April, I presented at the [Ember NYC meetup](https://twitter.com/EmberNYC)
 > to discuss different approaches for sorting an ArrayController.
 This is a
-> short synopsis, but learn more in the meetup video and slides.
+> short synopsis, you can learn more in the meetup video and slides.

-To sort an Ember ArrayController, you may have used the included SortableMixin `sortProperties` and `sortAscending` properties.
+To sort an Ember ArrayController you may have used the included SortableMixin `sortProperties` and `sortAscending` properties.
 These are great and work really well for sorting on one property or sorting on multiple properties all in the *same direction*.
 But that's a huge caveat,